Julian/cardboard/docs/rules/casual_variants.rst

 903.14
 ------

 The Commander variant includes the following specification for winning and losing the game.
 All other rules for ending the game also apply.

-(See rule 104.)
+    .. seealso:
+        :ref:`ending-game`

     a.
 A player that's been dealt 21 or more combat damage by the same commander over the course of the game loses the game.
-(This is a state-based action.
-See rule 704.)
+(This is a state-based action.)

+        .. seealso:
+            :ref:`state-based-actions`

+.. _archenemy:

 Archenemy
 =========